 Applications received after the closing date will be considered if places are still available at the time of application; if not, late applications will be placed on a waiting list.

 Offer of Places

-Students who meet our entry requirements will receive a conditional offer by the end of the Spring Term.
+Students who meet our entry requirement and, where places are available, will receive a conditional offer by the end of the Spring Term.
 Applicants will be required to provisionally accept their offer and then formally accept their place on GCSE results day in August.
 Any applicant who cannot be offered a place will also be informed and a suitable alternative plan suggested in liaison with independent careers advice.

 Allocation to Courses